 Instructions

-• Preheat oven to 250 degrees F. Shape salmon mixture into 8 patties.
+• Preheat or lower oven to 250 degrees F. Shape salmon mixture into 8 cakes.

 • Heat large nonstick skillet over medium heat.
-Add just enough olive oil to cover bottom of skillet.
-In batches, add salmon cakes and fry 8 minutes or until dark golden brown, turning once halfway through cooking.
+Add just enough oil to cover bottom of skillet.
+In batches, add salmon cakes and fry 6 to 8 minutes or until dark golden brown, turning once halfway through cooking.
 Transfer browned salmon cakes to rimmed baking pan and transfer to oven to keep warm.
 Repeat with remaining salmon cakes.
-Serve immediately.
+Serve with desired sauce.

 Notes